ismaelbelghiti/Tigwi/Misc/API/Spec.md

 #General presentation of the Tigwi API

+##What you can do with our API

+If you're a smartphone developper, you may be willing to make your own application to access Tigwi from everywhere.
+The simpliest way to do that is to use our API.
+Your software will be able to join our servers to get recent sent messages, see who's following who and even to post some content.

+Our API provides a lot of functions.
+You can even create new lists, follow new people by adding them to one of your lists, follow public lists made by a complete stranger or tag messages you like the most.

+If you're a webmaster, you would like to show your last posts ?
+You can use our API to make a rather simple javascript application doing that.

 ##Note about authentication

 Some of our ressources require authentication.
 This is the case if you use any with a POST verb but also if you want to access to private data such as an user email, or an account private lists.

 To authenticate, you need to send an HTTP cookie named _key_ whose value should be the user login for the moment, along with the request.